PHTN1432: Vacuum Systems and Thin Film Technology

 - A trace showing the composition of neon.

 - A table anaylzing each peak on the neon trace.
-In the table, add two columns: a fifth one identifying the specific isotopes and a sixth attributing peaks to the BACKGROUND gases in the system, which are not part of the gas sample (e.g. water vapour, etc) or to the actual neon sample itself (which is ultra-pure).
+In the basic table of four columns, add two extra columns: a fifth one identifying the specific isotopes and a sixth attributing peaks to the BACKGROUND gases in the system, which are not part of the gas sample (e.g. water vapour, etc) or to the actual neon sample itself (which is ultra-pure).

 - Ratio the partial pressure of the the neon isotopes to the total neon pressure using the data file you captured.
 Compare to the known isotopic composition of 'natural' neon.
 Show the calculations here.